mgyarmathy/mgyarmathy.github.io/_posts/2013-08-17-from-camp-to-corporate.md

 People are valuable, but I recognize now how often lose sight of this truth and treat them like commodities.
 Over the first few weeks in Austin, I met a lot of new people.
 However, I found myself time and time again in the middle of a conversation with someone, realizing that I could not remember their name.
 One day, I was convicted of the fact that I tend to be more focused on making a good impression and making much of myself in a conversation than on being compassionate and loving to the person standing in front of me.

-*My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry,because human anger does not produce the righteousness that God desires. // James 1:19-20*
+*My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry, because human anger does not produce the righteousness that God desires. // James 1:19-20*

 Shame on me if I have ever forgotten your name.
 I’m working on listening more and speaking less.
 Jesus was fully devoted to the people around him, and I want to be the same.
 You are too valuable in God’s eyes for me to not give you my full attention.